About Violette de Mazia

 - 1986 Doctor of Humane Letters, Moore College of Art, Philadelphia, Pa.

 We receive many inquiries about paintings signed 'DEMAZIA', most feature generic, still-life subjects (please see example to the left).
-Ms. Violette de Mazia never painted professionally and her personal artwork was never sold.
-Any personal paintings that Ms. de Mazia created are now part of the Violette de Mazia Foundation's and other private collections.
+Violette de Mazia never painted professionally and her personal artwork was never sold.
+Any personal paintings that Ms. de Mazia created are now part of the Barnes Foundation's collection.

 Click here to learn more about the Violette de Mazia Foundation's educational programming.